 Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level 1.Believe that all children can learn: InTASC 3(i) CAEP 1.4 Resident does not work in a direction focused on helping all children learn; frequently dismisses or occasionally challenges feedback intended to improve his/her professional practice.
 Resident inconsistently works in a direction focused on helping all children learn teach/lead; accepts feedback intended to improve his/her professional practice Resident consistently works in a direction focused on helping all children learn and actively seeks to improve his/her practice via acceptance and implementation of feedback.
 May occasionally have difficulty implementing suggestions without help.
 Resident consistently works in a direction focused on helping all children learn and actively seeks to improve his/her professional practice via acceptance and implementation of feedback.
-In addition, Resident seeks out professional development opportunities to enhance his/her practice. religious, socioed • Demonstrates var arning differences (based on exceptional conomic, and regional/geographic original ried instructional approaches that match practice instructional strategies and ap ns) h the learning styles of students, d ifferentiating instruction, evidence of
+In addition, Resident seeks out professional development opportunities to enhance his/her practice. religious, socioecDemonstrates van rning differences (based on exceptiona conomic, and regional/geographic origi ried instructional approaches that match practice instructional strategies and ap ins) h the learning styles of students, d ifferentiating instruction, evidence of

-Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level Can articulate thePlans demonstrate In the Field Exemplars (Student Teaching) Can articulate the strengths and needs of the students Plans demonstrate a clear connection with identified strengths and needs Designs learning activities that foster the active construction of knowledge 2.Respect diversity and promote understanding of varied cultural traditions, individual differences, learning strengths, and needs: Respect of others Intasc 3(f) CAEP 1.4 Resident frequently interacts with others (school professionals, school support personnel, students, colleagues, etc.) in a way that shows insensitivity toward the effort, work, values, or diverse nature of others; or demonstrates a significant insensitivity toward the effort, work, values, or diverse nature of others; struggles to demonstrate awareness of the interconnectivity of education professionals in the schools.
+Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level Plans demonstrate ident Teaching) e strengths and needs of the students e a clear connection with identified stre activities that foster the active constru- • 2.Respect diversity and promote understanding of varied cultural traditions, individual differences, learning strengths, and needs: Respect of others InTASC 3(f) CAEP 1.4 Resident frequently interacts with others (school professionals, school support personnel, students, colleagues, etc.) in a way that shows insensitivity toward the effort, work, values, or diverse nature of others; or demonstrates a significant insensitivity toward the effort, work, values, or diverse nature of others; struggles to demonstrate awareness of the interconnectivity of education professionals in the schools.
 Resident usually interacts with others (school professionals, school support personnel, students, colleagues, etc.) with sensitivity toward the effort, work, values, or diverse nature of others; may inadvertently show insensitivity based on lack of knowledge about diverse populations but is able to correct deficiencies in this area when they are pointed out to him/her.
 Demonstrates awareness of the interconnectivity of education professionals in the schools.
 Resident consistently interacts with others (school professionals, school support personnel, students, colleagues, etc.) in a way that shows sensitivity toward the effort, work, values, and diverse nature of others; respecting the interconnectivity of education professionals in the schools.
 Resident consistently interacts with others (school professionals, school support personnel, students, colleagues, etc.) in a way that shows sensitivity toward the effort, work, values, and diverse nature of others; respecting the interconnectivity of education professionals in the schools.
 In addition, Resident actively seeks out opportunities to learn more about diversity and is an advocate for diversity in the school and community.
-Compliments oth Uses humor appresses unders Expresses unders Provides other students Is respectful when chools.
-In Class Exemplars Addresses all colleagues appropriately Compliments other students ("that's a great idea") Uses humor appropriately Expresses understanding, sympathy, empathy, and concern Provides other students with relevant information / resources "I have a great article for you" Is respectful when classmates ask questions seeking clarification of course content Responsive to classmates' request for assistance
+Compliments oth Uses humor appro Expresses unders Provides other stu Is respectful when leagues appropriately er students ("that's a great idea") opriately tanding, sympathy, empathy, and conc adents with relevant information / reso n classmates ask questions seeking clan ssmates' request for assistance urces "I have a great article for yo u"